 We encourage our internal and external stakeholders to report confidentially any actual or suspected illicit activities, unethical behaviour, or adverse human rights impacts or concerns through our various reporting mechanisms.
-These reporting channels are displayed prominently on the Group website, as well as in various public documents such as our Employee Code of Ethics and Conduct, our Supplier Code of Ethics and Conduct, our Human Rights in Business Statement, as well as in the Ethics Chapter of our Annual Governance Report (see page 34 for more detail on our reporting channels).
+These reporting channels are displayed prominently on the Group website, as well as in various public documents such as our Employee Code of Ethics and Conduct, our Supplier Code of Ethics and Conduct, our Human Rights in Business Statement, as well as in the Human Rights chapter of our Annual Society Report.
+Click here for more information on our reporting channels.

-Additional measures taken during 2020 and 2021
+Additional measures taken during 2022

-In addition to the ongoing activities implemented in order to identify and combat modern slavery, during 2020 and 2021 the following additional steps were taken:
+In addition to the ongoing activities implemented in order to identify and combat modern slavery, during 2022 the following additional steps were taken: